BelovUser/AnimeRatingWeb/README.md

 ### Rating Random Anime

-After you successfully register and login Ani.Rate main page will welcome you with an Random anime that you can already start ratting.
+After you successfully register and login to Ani.Rate main page will welcome you with an Random anime that you can already start ratting.
 ![Main page](/Images/Main_Page.png)
 ![Rating](/Images/Rating_View.png)
 #